Net Metering – Mechanism of Billing

 This way, the factory is saving not only by consuming the power generated by the solar plant but also by feeding energy into the grid.

-this page So how is the billing actually done?
+So how is the billing actually done?

 Every DISCOM has a billing period and a settlement period.
 The settlement period is the financial year while the billing period would be usually one month or in some cases even two months.
 The adjustment in the net metering is done as follows:-

-strattera no prescription Billing Period.
+Billing Period.
 During the billing period, the DISCOM calculates the net energy consumed by the consumer based on the formula mentioned above.
 The bill is then generated for the number of units consumed.
 If the number of units generated and fed into the grid is more than the energy consumed, then the excess units are carried forward to the next billing period and so on.

-read the article Settlement Period.
+Settlement Period.
 At the end of the financial years, the DISCOM determines the net units consumed by the consumer and bills him for that as per the tariff.
 However, in case the number of units fed into the grid is more than the energy consumed by the consumer, then the DISCOM pays the consumer for the excess energy fed into the grid.
 The rate for buying this energy is determined by the state Electricity Regulatory Commission based on the Annual Average Purchase Price for the DISCOM.

 Who all can install a net metering system?
 Are there any limitations on the system size that can be installed?
 I shall cover all these issues in my next post.